NBISweden/workshop-genome_annotation/labs/functional_annotation.md

+---
+layout: episode
+title: Functional annotation
+teaching: 0
+exercises: 1h45
+questions:
+  - What is needed for functional annotation?
+  - How to do functional annotation?
+objectives:
+  - understand the different tools/processes to do a functional annotation
+  - be able to run a functional annotation

+---

 # Functional annotation

 Functional annotation is the process during which we try to put names to faces - what do genes that we have annotated and curated?
 Basically all existing approaches accomplish this by means of similarity.
 If a translation product has strong similarity to a protein that has previously been assigned a function, the function in this newly annotated transcript is probably the same.
 Of course, this thinking is a bit problematic (where do other functional annotations come from...?) and the method will break down the more distant a newly annotated genome is to existing reference data.
 A complementary strategy is to scan for more limited similarity - specifically to look for the motifs of functionally characterized protein domains.
 It doesn't directly tell you what the protein is doing exactly, but it can provide some first indication.